Arquivotheca/PDOS/s370/readme.txt

 such as c:\pdos, unzip this package into there, preferably create an environment variable PDOS pointing to that directory, as well as adding it to the path, and then type in "pdos".
+After it starts, try running "world abc def", which has a loop in it which will hopefully take long enough for you to see that it executes in 31-bit mode, even though it waits in 24-bit mode.